Baqend/guide/src/index.md

   </tr>
   </tbody>
 </table></div>

+You can get the current GeoPoint of the User with <code>DB.GeoPoint.current()</code>.
+This only works with an HTTPS connection.

 References can and should be used in filters.
 Internally references are converted to ids and used for filtering.
 To get all Todos owned by the currently logged-in user, we can simply use the User instance